geogardenclub/geogardenclub.github.io/docs/user-guide/user-profile.md

 If you can't find your country, state, region, and postal code in the pull-down menus, then please email info@geogardenclub.com.
 We'll fix it within a day so you can proceed with profile creation.
 :::

 **Username:** A text field allowing you to define a username.
 GeoGardenClub does not reveal your name or email address to other users.
 Instead, you are identified by your username.
 All usernames must start with a "@".
 For example, @gardenerbob.
-Note that usernames must be unique, so if the username is taken, you will be asked to choose another one after you click "Submit".
+Note that usernames must be unique, so if the username is taken, you will be asked to choose another one after you tap "Submit".

 **Full Name:** Enter your full name.
 This is for administrative purposes and will not be shared with other users.